reflex-dev/reflex-web/blog/2025-06-03-internal-tool-builders-2025.md

 - **Pure Python**: With Reflex, developers can stay in one language for the frontend and backend.
 - **Low learning curve**: Simple syntax, intuitive component structure, and built-in state management make app-building fast with Reflex.
 - **Flexible**: Reflex comes with over 60 UI components that are highly customizable (supporting Tailwind, custom CSS, etc.).
-- **Built for teams**: RBAC, audit logs, and Git-friendly workflows make Reflex enterprise-ready.
+- **Built for Enterprises**: Reflex’s AI app builder integrates easily with your company data and with Github.
-- **Actively evolving**: Reflex provides regular updates, community-sourced [templates](https://reflex.dev/templates/), and a clear roadmap for new features.
+- **Open Source**: Reflex is open-source, so you can self-host or contribute to the codebase, and you completely own your code and can export your app so no vendor lock in.
-- **AI-focused**: Reflex’s AI chatbot makes it easy for technical and non-technical users alike to build a beautiful, fully functional internal tool.
+- **AI-focused**: Reflex’s AI app builder makes it easy for technical and non-technical users alike to build a beautiful, fully functional internal tool.

 [👋 Describe your idea, and let Reflex Build turn it into a full-stack Python app.](https://build.reflex.dev/)

 #### Cons

 - **Ecosystem**: As a newer tool, Reflex offers fewer plugins than some options on this list.
 But it’s growing fast with frequent updates.
-- **Breaking changes**: Reflex is still maturing, so its APIs are subject to change.
+- **Requires some Python Knowledge**: While Reflex is designed to be approachable, it’s still a developer-focused tool.
+Non-technical users may need some training to get the most out of it.

 #### Pricing